AxayRam/Camera_Surveillance_System/README.md

 # Camera_Surveillance_System
 📷 Camera Surveillance System
-The Camera Surveillance System is an intelligent security solution designed to monitor environments in real-time using computer vision techniques.
-Leveraging Python and OpenCV, this system offers features such as motion detection, real-time video streaming, and automated alerts, enhancing safety for homes, offices, and other premises.​
+The Camera Surveillance System is an intelligent security solution designed to monitor environments in real-time using computer vision techniques. this system offers features such as motion detection, real-time video streaming, and automated alerts, enhancing safety for homes, offices, and other premises.​

 🔍 Key Features